yuxi-liu-wired/cheela/src/dragonsegg/appendix.md

 The actual cheela body is, of course, much more complex than the stereotyped diagrams of Figure 5.
 A more lifelike picture is shown in the sketch in Figure 6.
 This was drawn from memory by the Leonardo da Vinci of Dragon's Egg (and first cheela Keeper-of-the-Sender), Troop Commander/Astrologer Swift-Killer.
 The Trooper in the drawing is Squad Leader North-Wind (identified by his two-button insignia of rank).
 He is holding a short sword and a dragon tooth (although squad leaders did not usually carry the long spear).
 The two puckered sections in his side are either carrying pouches or eating orifices.
 The small seminal fluid ejection holes under each eye-stub are the primary sex organs unique to a male cheela.

 The cheela communicate by strumming the crust with their lower surfaces (tread) to produce directed vibrations in the neutron star crust.
-The strong magnetic fields polarize the surface material and since the crust has a nuclei lattice and an electron sea, the cheela have three modes of talking: long-talk&mdash;along the magnetic field using Rayleigh-type compressional waves; short-talk&mdash;transverse (shear) waves for communication across the magnetic field lines; and fast-talk&mdash;using electromagnetic fields generated by their bodies to excite the electron sea.
+The strong magnetic fields polarize the surface material and since the crust has a nuclei lattice and an electron sea, the cheela have three modes of talking: long-talk---along the magnetic field using Rayleigh-type compressional waves; short-talk---transverse (shear) waves for communication across the magnetic field lines; and fast-talk---using electromagnetic fields generated by their bodies to excite the electron sea.
 Since fast-talk travels at the speed of light, it is somewhat faster than the two acoustic waves, but it is more highly attenuated and is used mostly for whispering.

 ![](fig5.jpg)